 Proposals of a capital nature require rigorous appraisal and testing before they can be considered.
-All project mandates / business cases are assessed against agreed criteria based on corporate council priorities.
-We will refer to council priorities in existence at the time of completion.
-For the 2016/17 budget setting process, the following council priorities outlined in the corporate plan were used:
+All business cases are assessed against agreed criteria based on corporate council priorities.

+Priorities outlined in the Corporate Plan:

 - Support with cost of living

 - Creating jobs and helping people get new skills

 - Improving educational achievements

 - Helping local high streets and communities

 - Helping create more affordable housing

 - Promoting health and wellbeing

-Other priorities referred to:
+Other priorities: